 - pathobiology of liver cancer in humans and rodents; and

 - biology of liver regeneration in humans and rodents.

-Dr. DeFrances' clinical responsibilities are in the Molecular Diagnostics Laboratory in the Division of Molecular and Genomic Pathology where she is involved with day-to-day review of patient material and test development.
+Dr. DeFrances' clinical responsibilities are in the Molecular and Genomic Pathology Division where she is involved with day-to-day review of patient material and test development.
 Dr. DeFrances also is Director of the MS1 course, “Cellular and Pathologic Basis of Disease Course,” and Co-Director of the graduate courses, “Basics of Personalized Medicine” and “Pathology Research Seminar.”

 Dr. DeFrances is a member of several professional associations, such as the Alpha Omega Alpha Medical Honor Society, the American Association for the Study of Liver Diseases, and the Association for Molecular Pathology.
-She serves as a referee for several journals, including Oncogene, Molecular Carcinogenesis, Cancer Research, Journal of Hepatology, Gastroenterology, and Metabolism.
-She is a Member of the Association of Pathology Chairs, Medical Student Education Committee.
+She is Editor of Academic Pathology.
 She is also a multiple recipient of the Pitt Innovator Award.